LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/photosharing.md

 ### Enable Photo Sharing

-To enable/disable photo sharing you can change the boolean value `LPConfig.defaultConfiguration.enablePhotoSharing` By default this value is set to false.
+To enable/disable photo sharing you can change the boolean value `LPConfig.defaultConfiguration.enablePhotoSharing` By default this value is set to false. **Note that since this feature is in BETA, you will also need to contact your Account Team in order to enable the feature on your account**.

 ### Upload Photo